 Seattle Seahawks: A.J.
 Epenesa, DE, Iowa 2019 NFL Mock Draft Pick (as of 7/31): Derrick Brown, DT

-The Seahawks will need to replace Michael Bennett and Cliff Avril; one is gone, while the other is in the latter stage of his career.
+The Seahawks will need to replace Michael Bennett and Cliff Avril, both of whom departed this offseason.

 A.J.
 Epenesa was a five-star recruit who showed some major promise as a freshman, registering 4.5 sacks.